CVE-2025-64756

 JavaScript vulnerability analysis and mitigation

-CVE-2025-64756 affects the glob CLI tool versions 10.3.7 through 11.0.3, containing a command injection vulnerability in its -c/--cmd option.
-The vulnerability was discovered and disclosed on November 17, 2025, affecting the command-line interface component of the node-glob package.
-When glob -c is used, matched filenames are passed to a shell with shell: true, enabling shell metacharacters in filenames to trigger command injection and achieve arbitrary code execution under the user or CI account privileges (GitHub Advisory).
+Glob matches files using patterns the shell uses.
+Starting in version 10.2.0 and prior to versions 10.5.0 and 11.1.0, the glob CLI contains a command injection vulnerability in its -c/--cmd option that allows arbitrary command execution when processing files with malicious names.
+When glob -c are used, matched filenames are passed to a shell with shell: true, enabling shell metacharacters in filenames to trigger command injection and achieve arbitrary code execution under the user or CI account privileges.
+This issue has been patched in versions 10.5.0 and 11.1.0.

 Related JavaScript vulnerabilities: